 Family Leadership Series

-The Metro-Boston Family Leadership Series will kick off soon!
+The Metro-Boston Family Leadership Series is now accepting applications!
 The Series focuses on supporting families to advocate for their family member with disabilities to live in their communities as naturally and typically as desired.
 Applications from families with children or adult family members of any age with any disability who are Department of Developmental Services eligible are encouraged.
-You must be able to fully understand Spanish in order to apply.

 The Family Leadership Series has a three-fold purpose.
 The first is to offer information about “best practices” for people with disabilities.
 The second is to assist families in creating a vision for their family member and a process to achieve the vision through leadership and advocacy.
 The third is to develop family leaders who will advocate at the local and state level to improve the lives of individuals with disabilities.
 The dates of the Metro-Boston Family Leadership Series are: